 Be well-informed and trust your parenting intuition

 I share our family's decision not because it's a one-size-fits-all solution, but because I think it highlights how being well-informed, asking questions and trusting your intuition can lead to the best decision for your baby and your family.

 Our pediatrician had concerns that our son's growth rate had slowed.
 I didn't share those concerns.
 [He had dropped from the high 80th percentiles to the high 70's since his 2 month appointment.
 But he had doubled his birth weight plus 2 pounds by 4 months and was still gaining well over a pound a month.]

 I also didn't feel that adding solids was the most effective way to increase his caloric intake (research backs up this feeling).
 At 4 months he required a lot of support for sitting and sat at the dinner table with us with no interest in our food.
 I made some efforts to increase his intake of breastmilk, but without stressing about it.

 By 5 months, he was sitting independently, lunging for our spoons and screamed at me as I ate a bowl of ice cream.
 So we started solids at 22 weeks.
 I had planned on starting at 6 months but adjusted based on my baby's signals.

 Your baby's doctor is a valuable resource and should always be consulted.
-Based on your child's individual signs of readiness, developmental and feeding history, and your doctor's advice, you make the decision that feels right for your baby.
+Based on your child's individual signs of readiness, developmental and feeding history, your doctor's advice and your intuition, you can start solids at the best time for your baby.